mathieu-benoit/score-kro-demo/README.md

 Second:
 - [ ] Find a more complex sample apps: OnlineBoutique (with Redis)?
 - [ ] Get this sample apps working with Kro via Score
+- [ ] With in-cluster Redis at this stage?

 Later:
 - [ ] GKE